Allen Robinson II Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 - Robinson put together a 21-yard performance against the 49ers last week on three catches while being targeted four times.

-- Robinson has added nine grabs for 90 yards in his last three games.
-He was targeted 15 times and put up 30.0 receiving yards per game.
+- Robinson has racked up 90 yards in his last three games (30.0 receiving yards per game), hauling in nine balls on 15 targets.

 Robinson's Chicago Teammates